Physics

 Mike Luk, Ph.D.
 '13: Finding a Signal in the Noise

-Later, they partnered with Amazon Web Service (AWS) and Nvidia who had massive resources but no one to build within that framework for them, so they outsourced that work to Mike’s team to build out their platforms.
+Later, they partnered with Amazon Web Service (AWS) and Nvidia, which had massive resources but no one to build within that framework for them, so they outsourced that work to Mike’s team to build out their platforms.
 With this work, they grew the company from 0 to 60 clients over the last eight or nine years, with Mike now a Managing Director of the team.
 Mike’s role at Deloitte entails running the delivery team and technical execution on all projects, with his team now numbering approximately 100 members.

 Mike recently volunteered to help Deloitte build learning journeys around AI for the firm and is now the AI Academy dean.
 As a startup, they had to first learn things they had no background in and then train their own people.
 “There was a lot of trial and error,” he says.
 Deloitte approached him with the proposition to bring his knowledge of AI to everyone given his successful experience training his team and the paucity of in-house expertise in this area.
 His role as the dean is to oversee much of the content building, who their partners are in academia and to build an external footprint with clients.
 Mike’s purview is 10 to 20,000 people in AI, with varying levels of experience, from people who don’t have any base of knowledge to those who are advanced.
 One of the key areas that Mike enjoys is influencing large groups of people in the AI learning space.
 He says “We do a lot of theory, how to talk about it with clients, how to run projects and then we get down to the real nitty-gritty, hands-on keyboard.
 The participants run the whole spectrum, from just being colloquially good at it to being able to implement high solutions.”